Closing Down A Limited Company

 Allowing the Company to Fall Dormant?
 (Dormant Company)

-Allowing a company to fall dormant, often confused with that the business ceases to exist.
+Dealing with a company dormant is often confused with that the business ceases to exist.
 A dormant company has paid outstanding debts and remains registered at companies house, but does not trade.

-You are not required by law to close your business if it ceases trading.
+Law does not require you to close your business if it ceases trading.
 You can let it become ‘dormant’ for tax as long as it’s not:

 - Receiving income

-REMEMBER: Your ltd company remains though registered at companies house.
-Your dormant company accounts, confirmation statement and company tax return, still require filing.
+Remember: Your ltd company remains though registered at the company’s house.
+Your dormant company accounts, confirmation statement and company tax return still require filing.
 Ensure you also account for corporation tax.

-No time limit exists as to how long your company may remain dormant.
+No time limit exists as to how prolonged your company may remain dormant.

 Can HMRC pursue a dissolved company?

-If companies house strikes a company off while still owing monies out, the creditors may object and have it reinstated.
+If companies house strikes a company off while still owing monies, the creditors may object and reinstate it.

-Directors who assume companies dissolved while insolvent should be aware that the HMRC once alerted, may restore the company.
-Then once restored to the registrar at companies house they may proceed to collect any debt due to the HMRC along with penalties and prosecution.
+Directors who assume companies can dissolve while insolvent should be aware that, once alerted, HMRC may restore the company.
+Then once restored to the registrar at the company’s house, they may collect any debt due to HMRC, along with penalties and prosecution.

 Per Section 1003 of the Companies Act 2006.

-Striking off application by a company requires form Ds01 completing and forwarding to the Registrar of Companies.
-Once accepted and approved.
-Subject to no queries the company will be removed from the register at companies house.
+Striking off an application by a company requires the form Ds01 to be completed and forwarded to the Registrar of Companies.
+Once accepted and approved, subject to no queries, the company remains removed from the register at the company’s house.
 The company no longer remains dormant.

-Suppose you wish to restructure your company but not cease to exist.
+Suppose you wish to restructure your limited company, but not cease to exist?
 Then a rescue option remains best.
-So to discuss the process of closing safely and in privacy.
+Therefore, contact HBG Advisory to discuss the process of closing your business safely and in privacy.

-How to Book A Virtual meeting while safe and private, securing date and time from either your place of work or home.
+Book a Virtual Meeting while safe and private, securing your preferred date and time from either your place of work or home.
 Assures confidentiality and safety.

-Ensure when wishing to close your company, you need to understand:
+Ensure you understand when wishing to close your company:

 - Ask if my company is solvent or insolvent?

-- Do I wish to keep trading and therefore use a CVA or Company Administration?
+- Do I wish to keep trading and therefore use a Company Voluntary Arrangement or Company Administration?

-- If insolvent, do I want to form a phoenix company to trade on with?
+- If insolvent, do I want to form a Phoenix company to continue trading?

-- If I have a solvent company, then have I filed a final set of accounts assuring solvency and ability to pay everyone within a year?
+- If I have a solvent company, have I filed a final set of accounts to ensure solvency and the ability to pay everyone within a year?

 - Ensure you tell the HMRC.